mhrinko/ASP-MVC-ATM/README.md

 ## Run

-To run the app on Windows, open the console in containing folder, then go to 'ATM' folder and from there launch the app using the following command:
+To run the app on Windows, open the console in containing folder, then go to 'ATM.WebUI' folder and from there launch the app using the following command:

 ```
 dotnet run